lambdaclass/concrete/ROADMAP.md

 Done when: new flagship proofs can start from useful generated stubs, standard lemmas, and actionable failure diagnostics.

-1. **Retire `proof-registry.json` in order.** The end state is source-linked proof attributes with computed fingerprints, no hand-stored registry fingerprints, and no JSON registry support.
-The remaining linear path is: add migration reporting, migrate small residual links (`ch`, `sha256_init`, and one non-HMAC point proof), report `source_linked` versus `json_backed`, migrate the HMAC chain, make JSON legacy with an explicit allow flag, and finally delete JSON registry support after every flagship is source-linked and stale-link regressions cover the path.
+1. **Retire `proof-registry.json` — correctly, in order.** The end state is source-linked proof attributes with no JSON registry support.
+Two prerequisites must land FIRST, because skipping them is unsound or ugly; only then is bulk migration safe.

+   **(a) The soundness rule — staleness must survive migration.** A synthesized source-link entry recomputes its `body_fingerprint` from the *current* body, so it never catches "the body changed out from under the proof."
+Drift is then caught ONLY by spec-drift (`extracted ≠ spec`), which fires only for functions whose spec is in `Concrete.Proof.specs` (parse_validate, crypto_verify, fixed_capacity, ct_compare, hmac_sha256).
+Functions NOT in that table (point proofs like `elf_header`, `loop_invariant`) get their drift detection *entirely* from the registry's STORED fingerprint — migrating them to a computed fingerprint silently loses it, and a drifted body reports `proved` (demonstrated: `elf_header/main_drifted` showed 5 proved instead of stale). **So: migrate a function only when spec-drift covers it, OR give the in-source link a compact stored fingerprint.** The right long-term fix is a compact **fingerprint hash** in the attribute (e.g.
+   `#[proof_fingerprint("ab12cd…")]`, a short content hash — not the full PExpr, which is grotesque in source) compared against the recomputed hash, so staleness is detected for ALL functions, not just spec-drift-covered ones.
+   Until that exists, `elf_header`/`loop_invariant` stay on JSON.

+   **(b) Move example proofs out of the compiler namespace.** In-source links currently read `#[proof_by(Concrete.Proof.foo_correct)]` — leaking the *compiler's own* Lean proof namespace into example source (fine for a real user pointing at their own proofs; incestuous noise for the compiler's flagships).
+Relocate the example proofs into per-example / user-facing Lean namespaces so attributes carry clean names.
+The `Concrete.Proof.*` form is a transitional wart, not the intended end state.

+   **Migration order:** add `#[proof_fingerprint]` (compact hash) + verify it catches drift on a non-spec-drift function → move example proofs out of `Concrete.Proof` → add `source_linked` vs `json_backed` reporting → bulk migrate examples (each `main_drifted` getting the same links → stale via the fingerprint hash) → make JSON legacy behind an allow flag → delete JSON support once every flagship is source-linked and stale-link regressions cover the path. **Done so far:** `ct_compare` (sound — spec-drift covered) is the shipped demonstration; the in-source link mechanism, `--emit-link`, and the `stale_proof` regression exist.
 2. Add `concrete prove` corpus entries that teach the proof path from smallest to real: straight-line Lean proof, `bv_decide` proof, `omega` proof, operational loop proof, state/multi-store proof, call composition, mixed